-Choosing Maximize will zoom in on the slide so that the content fills the slide.
-The downside to this approach is that some content may be clipped off if you have elements on the slides' edge.
+- Choosing Maximize will zoom in on the slide so that the content fills the slide.
+The downside to this approach is that some content may be clipped off if you've got elements on the slides' edge.

-When you resize your PowerPoint slides, make sure you give your presentation a thorough look to make sure the content hasn't been changed in a way that changes its original meaning.
-I typically choose to Maximize Slides, but it might take some re-working of the slides to fit properly.
+When you resize your PowerPoint slides, give your presentation a thorough look to make sure the content hasn't been changed in a way that changes its original meaning.
+I typically choose to Maximize Slides.
+But it might take some re-working of the slides to fit properly.

 When to Use Special Case Sizes

-The Slide Size options window has the power to change your presentation size for practically any situation.
+The Slide Size options window can change your presentation size for practically any situation.

-Imagine a circumstance where your presentation will be viewed on a portrait orientation device.
-Portrait orientation implies that a screen is taller than it is wide.
-Maybe the viewer is viewing it on a tablet in portrait mode, or on a monitor that is rotated in portrait mode.
+Imagine that presentation will be viewed on a portrait orientation device.
+Portrait orientation implies that a screen is taller than it's wide.
+Maybe the viewer is viewing it on a tablet in portrait mode, or on a monitor that's rotated in portrait mode.

 To change a PowerPoint presentation to Portrait orientation, change the Slides option to Portrait as shown above.